Windows Server 2008 (R2) End of Life | What to Do Now?

 Backup Options

-▶ The cloning feature is quite help in upgrading hard drives.
-For example, you can clone Windows Server 2008 hard drive to the desired disk without reinstalling operating system.
-System Clone and Partition/Volume Clone are also available.
-You can also create bootable drive to backup or clone disk without Windows.
+▶ The cloning feature is helpful in upgrading hard drives, allowing users to clone Windows Server 2008 hard drives to a desired disk without reinstalling the operating system.
+Additionally, System Clone and Partition/Volume Clone are available, and users can create a bootable drive to back up or clone a disk without Windows.

 Clone Options